Free Shipping on Orders $35+

 Diseases such as root rot, bacterial blight, and powdery mildew can occasionally affect cowpeas, especially in warm and humid conditions.
 To prevent these issues, it is important to maintain good garden hygiene, avoid overcrowding, and provide adequate air circulation.

 Cowpeas are typically ready to harvest 70 to 90 days after planting, depending on the variety and growing conditions.
 The pods should be firm and plump and should snap easily when bent.
-The ideal time to harvest cowpeas is when the pods are still green and tender, before they become too tough and fibrous.
-To harvest, simply pick the pods from the plant by hand or use scissors or pruning shears.
+To harvest, simply pick the pods from the plant by hand by lifting up to separate it from the stem.
 Cowpeas can be eaten fresh or dried for later use.
 If harvesting for dry beans, wait until the pods have turned brown and dry on the vine before harvesting.

 CONSIDERATIONS: